Big-data-course-CRI/project_satiate_googlecrowd-2019/README.md

 # Master-Aire-2019
 This is a beginner project of collecting, analyzing and visualising data.
 Assessing the permeability of knowledge between students in the Master AIRE of CRI.

-1.The goal
+**1.The goal**

-Inspired by Moreno 1986's sociogramme, I wanted to map out the relationship between student and see if there was any correlation with passing of knowledge between them as well as, assessing the level of potential permeability of knowledge bewteen students.
+This is a beginner project of collecting, analyzing and visualising data.
+Assessing the permeability of knowledge between students in the Master AIRE of CRI.Inspired by Moreno 1986's sociogramme, I wanted to map out the relationship between student and see if there was any correlation with passing of knowledge between them as well as, assessing the level of potential permeability of knowledge bewteen students.
 Based on their past interaction and the status or their relationship, I wanted to evaluate how easy is for knowledge to be passed from on student to another.
 My goal was also to see which students are actively recipient/giver of mentorships and maybe see if some practical application could be devised from it, like integrating workshops or mentor status in the master.

 **2.The process**

 **A.The form**

 I started by trying to find a way to organize all the criteria I had decided on and got self assessment from the google form.
 15 students responded to my form.
 (Link to the form)

 **I.Content of the form**